ppebb/cosmo-gtk-template/README.md

 This repository contains a full[^1] stub for GTK (and GSK, GDK), GLib, GIO, GObject, GModule, and GIRepository

 ## Using the Stubs
 The stubs folder contains six folders, one for each stub.
-The necessary headers to build are not present, so run `scripts/copy_headers.sh` to copy the requisite headers into the stubs.
+The necessary headers to build are not present, so run `scripts/copy_headers.sh` to copy the requisite headers into the project.

 Please note that each stub defines global variables to contain references to the library functions, and should remain as defined within `main.c`.
 The initialization functions called at the top of main and the close functions at the bottom should be called for any stub you use.